Malaysians of Indian descent in Penang: Language

 The main language spoken by Indians in Penang is Malaysian Tamil dialect of Tamil language in addition to the country's official and national language Malaysian (English is also widely spoken and understood).
-Besides Tamil, Urdu is also spoken by a small number of Indian Muslims and Telugu as well as Malayalam and Punjabi is also spoken by ethnic Telugu, Malayalam and Punjabi community.
+Besides Tamil, Telugu, Gujarati as well as Malayalam and Punjabi are also spoken by small ethnic Telugu, Gujarati, Malayalam and Punjabi communities of Indians.
 Ethnic Jawi Peranakan, a Muslim creole ethnic group of mixed Indian, Malay and Arab ancestry with predominantly Indian origin mostly use Malay as their first language in addition to English.
 Another distinct group of Indian Muslims known as Mamak use the Penang Malay (Pelat Utara) variant as their first and daily language.
 Historically, Penang Hokkien was referred to as a lingua franca of Penang before the rise in the use of Mandarin and English.
-Penang Hokkien is still used by some members of the Penangite Indian community particularly street vendors.
+Penang Hokkien is still used by some members of the Penangite Indian community, particularly street vendors especially when communicating to their fellow Penangite Chinese compatriots as a bazaar lingua franca.